An employer may lay off an employee only for one of two reasons:

 An employee is always entitled to receive a written certificate of the lay-off, indicating its grounds, start time and duration.
 A lay-off notification must be given to the shop steward representing the employees to be laid off.
-If the lay-off involves ten or more employees, the employer must also notify the TE Office (the Employment and Economic Development Office).

 The following form may be used for preparing a lay-off notification and certificate: Lay-off notification and certificate (pdf, in Finnish).

 Cancelling and ending a lay-off

 The employer must cancel a lay-off already announced before the lay-off begins if the grounds for the lay-off no longer exist.
 This is the case for instance if the employer finds new work for the employee(s) to be laid off to do.

 A lay-off may only be ended under the Employment Contracts Act.
 An employee laid off until further notice must be notified by the employer of the resuming of work at least one week in advance unless otherwise agreed.